FAQs

 What about latency?

-The Proof of Concept instrument, with its rat’s nest of cables, earlier slow microprocessor, audio interface, laptop computer, etc. (see photo here and check the blog entry: First Meeting) had some small latency to be sure.
+The Proof of Concept instrument, with its rat’s nest of cables, slow microprocessor, audio interface, laptop computer, etc. (see photo here and check the blog entry: First Meeting) had some small latency to be sure.
 Even so, everyone became comfortable within just a few seconds of playing.

 As for the Alpha Prototype, only one player out of the eight A-list players who tested it even mentioned the latency; short enough to ignore.
 This, on the very first prototype for this project.
 As of 2024, the Beta is under development.